-Improving the system of electronic services
+Improving the System of Electronic Services

-The project "Improving the system of electronic services" is directly funded under Priority Axis 4 "Good Governance", Specific Goal 11.i.1 on Increasing Effectiveness and Capacity in Public Administration through Improving Service Delivery and Human Resources Management of the 2014-2020 Operational Programme "Effective Human Resources".
-The project implementation period is 18 months since 12 February 2019 and the value of the contract is HRK 1 800 000.
+The project 'Improving the System of Electronic Services' is directly funded under priority axis 4 'Good Governance', specific goal 11.i.1 'Increasing Effectiveness and Capacity in Public Administration through Improving Service Delivery and Human Resources Management', of the 2014-2020 Operational Programme 'Effective Human Resources'.
+The project implementation period was 24 months starting from 12 February 2019 and the value of the contract is HRK 1 800 000.

 The project goals include defining and adopting the standard for eService development in order to improve the quality of existing eServices and to increase their usage.
-It will also aim to design and develop a standard set of eService elements and technology standards for system connectivity, define the eService implementation process and educate employees.
+It aims to design and develop a standard set of eService elements and technology standards for system connectivity, define the eService implementation process and educate employees.
 The project beneficiary is the Central State Office for the Development of the Digital Society.